majguo/liberty-aad-oidc/articles/blog.md

 </server>
 ```

-Using AAD allows your application to use a certificate with a root CA signed by Microsoft's public certificate.
-This certificate is added to the JVMs' default `cacerts`.
-Trusting JVM default `cacerts` ensures a successful SSL handshake between OpenID Connect Client and AAD.
+Using Azure AD allows your application to use a certificate with a root CA signed by Microsoft's public certificate.
+This certificate is added to the default `cacerts` of the JVM.
+Trusting JVM default `cacerts` ensures a successful SSL handshake between OIDC Client and Azure AD.

 ## Use OpenID Connect to authenticate users